 Personal Support Worker – Home Support

-Employment growth will lead to several new positions and several positions due to retirements.
-Trends affecting employment include a greater demand on the health care system because of the COVID-19 pandemic, an increased demand for services to seniors, persons with disabilities, or convalescent clients in a home setting, investments to increase care and capacity at long-term care homes, and initiatives to support home and community-based care, including respite services.
-The main employers of this occupation group include health care and social assistance providers of individual and family services, home health care, nursing and residential care, as well as private households.
+Although the labour shortage conditions seen in recent years from this group were expected to be temporary, the projected number of job seekers is not expected to be large enough to return this occupation to balance conditions over the projection period in Canada.
+As a result, the shortage conditions will become more structural, continuing over the 2022-2031 period.
+In Ontario, the employment outlook will be very good with employment growth leading to several new positions and several positions to become available from retirements.
+Greater demand on the health care system because of the COVID-19 pandemic and increased need for personal support workers, along with a growing and aging population increasing demand for workers to provide services to seniors, persons with disabilities, or convalescent clients in a home setting will lead to employment growth.
+Investments to increase care and capacity at long-term care homes and initiatives to support home and community-based care, including respite services will also support job prospects in this group.
+Employment can be found with health care and social assistance providers of individual and family services, home health care, and nursing and residential care, as well as private households.

 Personal Support Worker – Medical